comob-project/snn-sound-localization/paper/sections/science.md

 * Third, use filter-and-fire neurons (e.g. M = 3 connections per axon).

 ## Learning delays
-Many studies which incoroprate axonal and/or dendritic delays include them as non-learnable parameters (refs) like our base model.
+Many studies which incorporate axonal and/or dendritic delays include them as non-learnable parameters (refs) like our base model.
 Here we explore how these phase delays can be learned through two approaches.

 ### With dilated convolutions with learnable spacings (DCLS)
 First, with DCLS (Hammouamri et al., 2023; Khalfaoui-Hassani et al., 2023).